 I have always been passionate about games.
 Since the Spring of 2017, I have been making those game development dreams a reality by picking up certifications in Audiokinetic Wwise, C#, and C++, and spending a great deal of time in Unity.
 All of this has been to expand my toolset and to develop my own games.

 Sonarium, my solo game project, has been quite an exercise of these newly acquired skills.
 It is an audio adventure game for mobile that features open environments, in which the player will locate objectives and avoid enemies by spatial 3D-positioned sound.
-Release is slated for the 2017 Holiday Season!
+Available Now!

 I recently worked with Lucas Wade, an Industrial Designer at M3 Design, the largest product development consultancy in Texas, on an original score for their promotional video.